googleanalytics/google-analytics-plugin-for-unity/README.md

 6. Identify a _GameObject_ you wish to track (for example, a Player object) and click it in the _Object Hierarchy_ view.
 Create a new script using the _Add Component_ button in the _Inspector_ view if you do not already have a script attached to the object that you want to track.

-7. <h4>Add a public variable for the tracker</h4>
+7. <h4>Store tracker in a public variable</h4>
-Create a public variable in the class to hold the GoogleAnalyticsV3 object by adding a public variable like this:
+Create a public variable in the class to hold the GoogleAnalyticsV3 object by adding a public variable like this:<br>
-        public GoogleAnalyticsV3 googleAnalytics;
+  <code>public GoogleAnalyticsV3 googleAnalytics;</code>

-8. You are ready to begin tracking!
-See the API reference below to see what kind of hits you can send   to __Google Analytics__.

 9. Save the script and return to your Unity window.